Guild of One-Name Studies

-No records exist for the parish of Comrie before 1693, but 41 births are recorded elsewhere in Scotland between 1636 and 1692, mainly in Edinburgh and Leith.
-During the first forty years after 1693, 80% (136 out of 171) of Comrie births in Scotland are within ten miles of the village of Comrie.
+No records exist for the parish of Comrie before 1693, but 41 Comrie births are recorded elsewhere in Scotland between 1636 and 1692, mainly in Edinburgh and Leith.
+During the first forty years after 1693, 75% (129 out of 171) of Comrie births in Scotland are within the Parish of Comrie.
 During the next forty years, 64% (137 out of 215) are within ten miles of Comrie, and the percentage decreases gradually thereafter.
-The last recorded Comrie birth in Comrie was in 1967.
-Since 2000 there have been five within ten miles of Comrie.
+The last recorded Comrie birth in Comrie itself was in 1967, but since that date Comrie has no longer been a separate district, its events being recorded in Crieff.
+Since 2000 there have been five Comrie births within ten miles of Comrie.

 BMD and census records have been extracted from the indices of Scotlands People.
 They are supplemented by records from FreeBMD for England and Wales, and from personal sources.

 You may find our other Guild websites of interest: